 Lloyd earned an AB in physics from Harvard University; an MAS in mathematics and an MPhil in history and philosophy of science from Cambridge University; and a PhD in physics from Rockefeller University.
 After postdoctoral fellowships at Caltech and Los Alamos, Lloyd joined the MIT faculty in 1994, where he teaches and conducts research in quantum information theory and complex systems.

 Michele Reilly works with mathematicians, physicists, and computer scientists on some of the hardest problems at the intersection of these fields: projective closed timelike curves (P-CTCs), black holes, and quantum computers simulating quantum gravity.
 These are mathematical objects which sound like science fiction, the same way rockets were in the early twentieth century.

 As a scientist-in-residence in quantum mechanical engineering at MIT, Reilly has spoken on quantum computing at IBM Haifa (2017) and Princeton University (2018–19), and for the Foundational Questions Institute as a member contributor (2014–2022), the Austrian Academy of Sciences, and the Institute for Quantum Optics and Quantum Information, Vienna (2021).

 Alan Guth (MIT), Edward Farhi (MIT), David Deutsch (Oxford), Roger Penrose (Oxford), Kip Thorne (Caltech), Leonard Susskind (Stanford), and Lorenzo Maccone (Pavia)

-Andrey Kezzyn (Berlin), Daniel Arsham (New York), Susan Steinberg (PhD, MIT; filmmaker, Harvard), and Karim Hassan (videography)
+Andrey Kezzyn (Berlin) and Susan Steinberg (PhD, MIT; filmmaker, Harvard)